amoljagadambe/flask-application/README.md

 flask-application
 -------

-Basic flask application architecture with swagger and docker integrated.this application has to resource one is file uploader and second one is reommender which is content based recommendation
+Basic flask application architecture with swagger and docker integrated.this application has two resource one is file uploader and second one is recommender which is content based recommendation

 Install
 -------